How to Convert Excalibur to Low Heat

 First, determine you have a problem.
-Use the Taylor Digital Thermometer we offer here with Excalibur to measure the temperature inside the dehydrator over a few hours.
+Use a Digital Thermometer to measure the temperature inside the dehydrator over a few hours.

-Thank you to Rhio, author of the bestseller rawfood recipe book Hooked on Raw (Beso Entertainment, New York, NY, 2000, rawfoodinfo.com) for leading me to Patrick Collins, musician at collinatorstudios.com, who in turn gave me these instructions.
+Thank you to Rhio, author of the bestseller rawfood recipe book Hooked on Raw (at rawfoodinfo.com) for leading me to Patrick Collins, musician at collinatorstudios.com, who in turn gave me these instructions.

 BIG Thank you to Patrick for the text and diagrams below.
 I hope all the rawfood world buys your new CD as an expression of our thanks...:)

 This is an easy job for someone who knows electricity and wiring.
 DO NOT do this switch in the first year because you will void the Excalibur warranty.

 Please only do this conversion if you are thoroughly knowledgeable and competent in the field of electronics.
 This website and its owner/author are not responsible for any damage that may result.

 Please do not email any questions on this.
 All I know is the info Patrick gave me below.